agvares03/Sminex/Pods/ExpyTableView/README.md

   }

-  // Then return your expandable cell instance from this data source method. func expandableCell(forSection section: Int, inTableView tableView: ExpyTableView) -> UITableViewCell {
+  // Then return your expandable cell instance from this data source method. func tableView(_ tableView: ExpyTableView, expandableCellForSection section: Int) -> UITableViewCell {
     // This cell will be displayed at IndexPath with (section: section and row: 0) }
 }